Eco Tips: Swopping to a plant based diet

 • More is not always good – enough is better!

-• The financial value of a gift is not the same as the value of the gift, nor does not equate to the amount of love you have for the recipient.
+• The financial value of a gift is not the same as the value of the gift, nor does the financial value equate to the amount of love you have for the recipient.

-• You might agree with friends and family to source all your presents from charity shops – the charities gain, and if anyone receives something they can’t use, it is easy to pass it on again via another charity shop!
+• You might agree with friends and family to source all your presents from charity shops – the charities gain, and if anyone receives something they can’t use, it is easy to pass it on again via another charity shop without feeling guilty.

 • You might opt to give charity gifts such as sponsoring a puffin, planting a tree, twinning a toilet or equipping a child with warm winter clothes.

-• Reuse last year’s wrapping paper ( or make a note to keep this year’s for reuse).
+• Reuse last year’s wrapping paper ( or make a note to keep this year’s for reuse next year).

 • Reuse brown paper (often comes as a space filler in delivery boxes) which you could decorate with potato prints.
-Equally newspaper with coloured string is effective (choose sheets with a nice picture).
+Equally newspaper with coloured string is effective (choose sheets with a nice picture or pages from the colour supplement).

 • Use eco friendly/ non plastic sticky tape or use string as that can be reused.